tvillega/minimal-example/README.md

-# README
+# Minimal Example

-This is a test file.
+This is a minimal example of a python unittest and SV using conventional commits.